hujhax/austin-improv-wiki/Lists/List of Free Fringes.md

 (Yes, three improvisers...
 Cuz they be absurd). :)

 #### Brnnr x Facebook Vs. Improv (Wayne Alan Brenner)
-Wayne Alan Brenner is well known for his articles, interviews, listings, and reviews in the Arts section of the *Austin Chronicle*, and also for being the most well-connected man in the city.
+Wayne Alan Brenner is well known for his articles, interviews, listings, and reviews in the Arts section of the <i>Austin Chronicle</i>, and also for being the most well-connected man in the city.

 But he's only slightly less well known for this: his absurd, poignant, head-scratching, saliva-inducing, poetic, ridiculous, mysterious Facebook posts.